 Carol earned Sales Person of the Year for CallMax in 2015, and MSR Representative of the Year - Network Multifamily in 2004, 1998 and 1995 respectively.

 About Buyers Access

-Buyers Access is the nation's leading Purchasing and Cost Control specialist for the multifamily housing industry.
-We take an active role as your business partner, and provide full service solutions to help your business maximize the value of your real estate.
-Since 1986, Buyers Access has helped thousands of properties reduce their operating costs and become more efficient.
-Through the use of our operational expertise, these properties have added millions of dollars to their real estate value.
+As the nation's leading Purchasing and Cost Control specialist for the multifamily housing industry, Buyers Access provides real estate owners and operators with full service purchasing solutions to help maximize the value of their real estate assets.
+Since 1986, Buyers Access has helped thousands of properties and hundreds of companies to reduce operating costs and drive improved cash flow, while leveraging substantial personnel time savings.
+Through the use of data driven decision making and operational expertise, Buyers Access has created millions of dollars in real estate value.
 For more information, contact Buyers Access at www.buyersaccess.com or call 1.800.445.9169

 Director of Marketing